 How to Celebrate Father's Day During Social Distancing

-Father's Day may look a little different this year because of social distancing, but that doesn't mean you can't still devote the day to Dad.
-"Instead of having a physical get together with your family at someone's home, you can plan a virtual gathering to show appreciation for your loved one," says party planner Lisa Cokinos of B. Lee Events.
+Even if your dad is fully vaccinated, there's still a chance Father's Day might look a little different this year because of the ever-changing COVID-19 crisis—but that doesn't mean you can't still devote the day to Dad.
+"Instead of having a physical get-together with your family at someone's home, you can plan a virtual gathering to show appreciation for your loved one," says party planner Lisa Cokinos of B. Lee Events.
 "New types of distanced and virtual celebrations are opening up the opportunity to get creative with your family, while still providing a level of intimacy despite the lack of physical presence."

 While nothing can compare to celebrating your dad in person, Cokinos says there are several benefits to hosting a virtual Father's Day.
 "Being able to extend your guest list to all family members and friends, regardless of location, will surely make your father figure feel extra loved (and entertained)," she says.
 "And since your family is not gathering in real life, you won't have to spend as much time on prep work, food costs, and cleanup."